huntergregory/Slogo_Turtles/doc/DESIGN_PLAN.md

     - Parser identifies "LEFT" as valid command with one parameter.
     - Parser looks for parameter and finds SUM, a command with 2 parameters.
     - Parser looks for two parameters for SUM, finds 60, 32.
-    - Parser creates SUM EvalCommand and executes.
+    - Parser creates SUM parser_private.EvalCommand and executes.
-    - Parser uses return value of sum command as parameter in new LEFT ActionCommand.
+    - Parser uses return value of sum command as parameter in new LEFT parser_private.ActionCommand.
     - Parser executes LEFT command, sends call to UI API for the turtle to rotate 92 degrees.
     - Turtle updates its heading and the visualization is refreshed to reflect change.

 - The user inputs "cs"
     - Call to parse("cs")
-    - parser identifies "cs" as a valid ActionCommand, and calls that command's execute method
+    - parser_public identifies "cs" as a valid parser_private.ActionCommand, and calls that command's execute method
     - this method calls the front end clearScreen method
     - the frontend calls turtle's reset method
     - the turtle recenters itself and tells its pen to deleteLines

 - The user types "50 fd"
     - call to parse("50 fd")
-    - parser notices that this is bad syntax and throws an InvalidCommandError
+    - parser_public notices that this is bad syntax and throws an InvalidCommandError
     - the front end catches this error and displays its message in a nice, red display

 - The user types "REPEAT 5 [ fd 50 lt 30 ]"
     - call to parse ("REPEAT 5 [ fd 50 lt 30 ]")
-    - parser creates list of 10 commands to run, fd 50, lt 30
+    - parser_public creates list of 10 commands to run,parser_private.commandslt 30
-    - parser calls appropriate frontend api methods
+    - parser_public calls appropriate frontend api methods

 - The user types "PENDOWN?"
     - call to parse("PENDOWN?")
-    - parser identifies PENDOWN? as a valid command
+    - parser_public identifies PENDOWN? as a valid command
     - backend calls public method getIsPenDown()

 ```java